show special characters

 display incorrect answers

-Type in the correct possessive pronoun (stressed or unstressed).
+Complete the sentences using the correct possessive pronouns (stressed or unstressed).

 - Pepe no encuentra (él) llaves.3rd person singular, noun in the plural = susPepe can’t find his keys.